iZettle/dropwizard-metrics-influxdb/README.md

 The Dropwizard InfluxDb reporter factory comes with some sensible defaults.
 Some of the defaults are for reducing storage requirements in the database (1m precision reporting every minute and some default exclusions for example).
-Others are to get a better fit for the influx model (gauge grouping and measurement mapping).
+Others are to get a better fit for the influx model (gauge/counter grouping and measurement mapping).

 ### Measurement/Metric Mappings